 Florida finally legalized medical marijuana in November 2016.
 An incredible 71% of residents voted in favor of Amendment 2.
 It came two years after the same vote failed.
-The initiative initially legalized MMJ for patients with conditions such as ALS, PTSD, AIDS, and glaucoma.
+The initiative initially legalized MMJ for patients with ALS, PTSD, AIDS, glaucoma, and a few other conditions.

-After initial protests against the new legislation in certain quarters, Governor Rick Scott signed the bill into law in June 2017.
-It took a considerable period for Florida to finally get its act together concerning providing MMJ to qualified patients.
+After protests against the new legislation in certain quarters, Governor Rick Scott signed the bill into law in June 2017.
+It took a considerable period for Florida to finally allow qualified patients to use MMJ.
 Indeed, up until March 2019, it was illegal to smoke cannabis in the state.

 Today, the program is relatively well-established, and it costs $75 to apply for a card.
 You can only purchase cannabis products from a licensed Medical Marijuana Treatment Center (MMTC).
 In this guide, we look at the different locations where MMJ is available.
 We also look at the top-performing brands.

-At the time of writing, there are over 306,000 MMJ patients in Florida.
+At the time of writing, there are well over 550,000 MMJ patients in Florida in one of America’s fastest-growing medical marijuana programs.
 We hope this article proves useful to some of you!